ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 Complete the following steps from the [{{site.data.keyword.containerlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters){: external}:

-1. Select the cluster for which you want to create a LogDNA logging configuration.
+1. Select the cluster for which you want to create a logging logging configuration.

 2. On the cluster **Overview** page, in the *Logging* section, click **Connect**.

-    The page `Connect an existing IBM Log Analysis with LogDNA instance` opens.
+    The page `Connect an existing IBM Log Analysis with logging instance` opens.

-3. Select the region where the LogDNA instance is provisioned.
+3. Select the region where the logging instance is provisioned.

 4. Select the {{site.data.keyword.la_full_notm}} instance that you want to use to analyze your logs.